Make Up For Ever: History

 Make Up For Ever was founded in 1984 by make-up artist Dany Sanz.
-It provides cosmetics to professional make-up artists in the fashion and film sectors.
-LVMH acquired the brand in 1999 to expand its make-up offerings and developed the offering to appeal to its fashion customer base.
+It provides cosmetics to many people, including professional make-up artists.
+LVMH acquired the brand in 1999 to expand its make-up services and developed the services to appeal to its customer base.

 In 2004, Nicolas Cordier was named CEO and formed a manager/creator team with Sanz.
-Gabrielle Rodriguez, the current CEO, was appointed in 2019.
+The subsequent CEOs included Rachel Marouani (2017-2020), Gabrielle Rodriguez (2020-2023), and Charles-Henri Levaillant (2023-2024).
+As of 2024, the current CEO is Aline Burelier.

 In 2002, Make Up For Ever Academy started in Paris, and has since expanded to New York, Shanghai, Hong Kong, Seoul, Singapore, Brussels, Helsinki and Nice.